JoeysPouch/Joeys-Pouch/README.md

 # Joeys-Pouch

 Hi all!
 I'm Joey.
-I'm a guy from Nottingham with a lot of interests, one of which is data.
-I've worked primarily at universities but in a pretty diverse set of roles - from social statistics textbooks to supply chain data migration.
-That said, I do have a real soft spot for quantitative surveys and 'turning opinions into numbers'.
-I've tried to branch out a bit recently, though.
+I'm a 23 year old from Nottingham with a lot of interests, one of which is data.
+I've worked primarily at universities but in a pretty diverse set of roles - from social statistics textbooks to back-end supply chain data migration.
+That said, I do have a real soft spot for quantitative surveys and 'turning attitudes into numbers'.

 ## Here are a few things I've done you might find interesting.

 My proudest achievement is ThePoliticsWedgesite.co.uk.
 It uses a statistical and visual framework I developed during my MA to auto-generate graphs that draw out the level of polarisation between two groups on an issue of your choice.
 It was a joint project between myself and my incredibly talented partner, Zarrin.
 You can find it here.
 Try it out!

-This is a fairly academic introduction to the aforementioned framework from the website above It goes through the geometric interpretations, the statistical proofs and all the lovely mathematical properties, as well as giving a couple of illustrative examples.
+[This](https://github.com/JoeysPouch/Joeys-Pouch/blob/main/PolPar-Description-And-Proofs) is a fairly academic introduction to the aforementioned framework from the website above.
+It goes through the geometric interpretations, the statistical proofs and all the lovely mathematical properties, as well as giving a couple of illustrative examples.

 This is a little visual report from some analysis I did on the Open University Learning Analytics Data Set, which contains an extroadinary wealth of data on student characteristics and the specific ways they interact with their online learning environments.
 I was a bit bored of learning about 'average score at university of x demographic compared to y' so decided to dig a bit deeper into the tail ends of the distribution and explored the characteristics of real high fliers.
 It was also my first attempt at machine learning that wasn't logistic regression!